 Stylosanthes figueroae Mohlenbr.

 Occurs over a wide range of soil textures from gravel to clay but predominantly on lighter soils.
-In cultivation, prefers sands and sandy loams, but will grow on hard setting and heavier soils, not necessarily well drained.
-PH range at collection sites varies from 5.0-6.5.
-Mostly naturalised on at least slightly acid soils.
+In cultivation, prefers sands and sandy loams, but will grow on hard setting and heavier soils, not necessarily well drained. pH range at collection sites varies from 5.0 to 6.5.
+Mostly naturalized on at least slightly acid soils.
 Nodulates effectively down to pH 4.5, or pH 4.0 if the calcium supply is adequate.
 Has tolerance of high levels of available Al and Mn, and fair tolerance of salinity.

-In its native or naturalised range in the Americas, S. humilis extends from about latitude 3-23º, and from near the equator to 28º elsewhere.
+In its native or naturalized range in the Americas, S. humilis extends from about latitude 3 to 23º, and from near the equator to 28º elsewhere.
 Altitudinal range extends from near sea level in the tropics and subtropics to 1,500 m asl in the tropics.
-This represents an average annual temperature range of 14-28ºC, in frosted and non-frosted environments.
-Temperatures for optimum growth range between about 27°C and 33°C day temperature .
-Night temperatures below 25°C and day temperatures below 30°C inhibit dry-matter production.
-Plants are killed by frost, but ripe seed is normally set before frost.
+This represents an average annual temperature range of 14‒28 ºC, in frosted and non-frosted environments.
+Temperatures for optimum growth range between about 27 °C and 33 °C day temperature.
+Dry-matter production is reduced with night temperatures below 25 °C and day temperatures below 30 °C. Plants are killed by frost, but ripe seed is normally set before frost.

 Grows best in full sunlight; should not be grown with tall grass or under trees.
 Yield reduced by 47% at 74% daylight; at 38% daylight, one third of plants die.

-3. Mature plants should not be shaded by taller grasses.
-In swards the growth habit is strongly erect but the sward may become prostrate with very heavy grazing pressure.
-Plants naturally become more prostrate with decreasing daylength below about 10 hours.
+Grazing managment shoul;d aim to avoid mature plants being shaded by grasses.
+Growth habit is more typicaally erect or semi-erect, but the population may become dominated by prostrate forms under heavier grazing pressure.
+Populations also become more prostrate with decreasing daylength below about 10 hours.

 Plants are killed by fire, although fire is mostly only an issue during the dry season after plants have completed their life cycle.
 Fire helps to soften hard seed thus stimulating germination.
 Burning of pastures should take place before the break of season, as fire-susceptible seedlings will be present after the early rains.

 One of the most efficient of the tropical legumes in extracting its calcium and phosphorus from the soil.
-Grows in soil with available phosphorus levels as low as 3-10 ppm .
-Although establishes in most soils without P, performs better with 20 kg/ha P at planting, with an occasional follow-up dressing.
+Grows in soil with available phosphorus levels as low as 3‒10 ppm.
+Although it establishes in most soils without additional P, performs better with 20 kg/ha P at planting, with an occasional follow-up dressing.
 Tolerant of high manganese and aluminium.

-Grasses: Bothriochloa pertusa , Cenchrus ciliaris (low forms), C. setiger , Dichanthium annulatum , Digitaria eriantha , Urochloa mosambicensis .
+Grasses: Bothriochloa pertusa, Cenchrus ciliaris (low forms), C. setiger, Dichanthium annulatum, Digitaria eriantha, Heteropogon contortus, Urochloa mosambicensis.